 Dummy cameras are a viable choice, but the reason we have left them off the official list is due to the inclusion of real CCTV cameras, due to the minimal price difference, we would always recommend going for a working surveillance technology as opposed to a pseudo camera.

 How To Deter Burglars (4 Steps)

-As we have looked at above, there are countless ways that you can deter burglars from breaking into your business or home, now we are going to look at a quick 5-point plan to deter these criminals.
+As we have looked at above, there are countless ways that you can deter burglars from breaking into your property, now we are going to look at a quick 5-point plan to deter these criminals.

 You can even request a home inspection that will allow a security professional to scope out your location and recommend different security methods that they think would suit your area.